See a Doctor

 David Harris

 Ehlers-Danlos Syndrome (EDS) is one of the most complex conditions affecting the human condition because it has an impact on almost every system in the body.
 These relationships are primarily by the system wide prevalence of connective tissues, which provide structure and support to skin, blood vessels, organs, and joints, but there are also other factors that are not fully understood.
 Although it has one name, EDS is not a solitary condition.
 Instead, it serves as a central node in a vast network of comorbid conditions, painting a picture of intricate medical relationships that demand our attention.
+The condition is so complex that you could literally write a book entirely about EDS.
+In fact, many books HAVE been written about Ehlers-Danlos Syndrome, but there is still more to learn.
+We will cover some of the basics in this article.

 Understanding Ehlers-Danlos Syndrome